Positive representations over real closed fields: -positive representations for general real closed fields Theta-positive representations for general real closed fields

 From now on, we denote by $g^+$ the point $p_0$ given by \Cref{propo:PosTransUniqueFP}, and set $g^- \coloneqq (g^{-1})^+~$, which we call respectively the \emph{forward and backward fixed points} of the $\Theta$-positively translating element $g \in G_{\Fb}$.
 The proof of \Cref{propo:PosTransUniqueFP} shows that these notations are compatible with the ones of \Cref{propo: OverRPosRotImpliesDiv} when $g \in G_{\Rb}$.
 Furthermore, since the description of $p_0$ in \Cref{propo:PosTransUniqueFP} is semi-algebraic, the map from the set of $\Theta$-positively translating elements in $G_{\Fb}$ to $\Fc_{\Theta,\Fb}$ that sends $g$ to $g^+$ is semi-algebraic.

 As a corollary, we obtain the following characterization of $\Theta$-positively translating elements that are proximal.

 \begin{corollary} Let $g\in G_{\Fb}$ be $\Theta$-positively translating.
 Then $g$ is weakly $\Theta$-proximal if and only if its backward and forward fixed points $g^-$ and $g^+$ are transverse.
-In that case, $g^+$ and $g^-$ are respectively the weak attracting fixed flag and repelling fixed flag of $g$.
+In that case, $g^+$ and $g^-$ are respectively the weak attracting and repelling fixed flags of $g$.
 Finally, if $(x,p)$ is a translating pair for $g$, then

 is positive. \end{corollary}

 \begin{proof} Again, this statement is semi-algebraic and it is thus enough to prove it in the case $\Fb=\Rb$.

 Recall that $g\in G_{\Rb}$ is $\Theta$-proximal if and only if it has attracting and repelling fixed flags $a_g$ and $r_g$, i.e.\ $a_g$ and $r_g$ are transverse, and there are open sets $V^+$ and $V^-$ containing $a_g$ and $r_g$ respectively, so that $(g^n|_{V^+})_{n\in\Nb}$ converges uniformly on compact sets to the constant map whose image is $a_g$, and $(g^{-n}|_{V^-})_{n\in\Nb}$ converges uniformly on compact sets to the constant map whose image is $r_g$.